 - Anyone who wants to be a leader in the community.
 Employees.
 Bosses.
 Parents.
 Children.
 Teachers.
 Students.

 - Anyone who values mental health and well-being.

-- Complete the 5 question sign up form.
+- Complete the short sign up form above.

 - Check your inbox for monthly emails about ways to connect with and support your community along with information about Give an Hour’s programs and opportunities.

 - Be as involved as you can or want to be.

 - Lead by example: Make your mental health a priority.

 - Encourage your community to follow your lead: Share tools and resources.
 Encourage everyone to talk about mental health.

 - Receive regular communication on how to walk the walk and talk the talk.